Extended Unix Code: Encoding structure

 The EUC code itself does not make use of the announcement and designation sequences from ISO 2022.
 However, the code specification is equivalent to the following sequence of four ISO 2022 announcement sequences, with meanings breaking down as follows.

 Fixed-length format

-The ISO-2022-based variable-length encoding described above is sometimes referred to as the EUC packed format, which is the encoding format usually labelled as EUC.
+The ISO-2022-based variable-length encoding described above is sometimes referred to as the EUC packed format, which is the encoding format usually labeled as EUC.
 However, internal processing of EUC data may make use of a fixed-length transformation format called the EUC complete two-byte format.
 This represents: